leipzig/SandwichesWithSnakemake/README.md

      output: jack.pbandj
 2 of 2 steps (100%) done
 ```
-But you cannot type variables as targets in Snakemake, unlike Make.
+But you cannot type variables as targets in Snakemake.
 ```
 (raboso-env)[leipzigj@raboso snakemaketutorial]$ snakemake SANDWICHES
 MissingRuleException: